xvik/learn-gradle-configuration-cache/src/main/java/ru/vyarus/gradle/plugin/sample4/README.md

 BUILD SUCCESSFUL in 44ms
 ```

-No cache invalidation performed because changed value does not affect configuration phase,
+**No cache invalidation** performed because the changed value does not affect configuration phase,
-but still, new value applied.
+but still, a new value applied.

+Note that the static value was also updated.
+Most likely it's some "gradle smartness" because, in theory, it should cache it.

-Note: in this example, custom value usage looks useless and it is!
-The example just shows
+Custom value usage looks useless in this example, and it is (there are custom providers for such cases)!
-how providers are called and how to do always called propvider.
-ValueSource could be
+The example just shows how providers are called and how to do "always called" provider. `ValueSource`
-very useful in configuration time (when gradle cache would be too aggressive).
+could be very useful when gradle cache would be too aggressive.